 Is AquaTru NSF certified?

-AquaTru is the countertop reverse-osmosis brand (part of Ideal Living) whose lineup carries IAPMO R&T certification under NSF/ANSI 42 + 53 + 58 + 401 + 372 — a broad cert footprint, just issued by IAPMO not NSF International.
+AquaTru is the countertop reverse-osmosis brand (part of Ideal Living) whose lineup is independently certified to NSF/ANSI 42 + 53 + 58 + 401 + 372 — a broad set of standards, just certified by IAPMO R&T rather than NSF International.

 Which NSF/ANSI standards does AquaTru hold?